- 1 Shangri-La's Villingili Resort

 You might recognize the tasteful eye of designer Jean-Michel Gathy (the man behind the One&Only Reethi Rah and the Chedi Muscat, among others) at this second branch of prestigious French brand Cheval Blanc.
 Every detail in its 45 cathedral-roofed, chic beach villas has been poured over, and onsite extras include all-white rentable bicycles, a Havilland seaplane (which transfers guests to and from Malé), and rattan-ceilinged Guerlain spa, reachable by dhoni.
 But be warned: after an indulgent facial and massage, followed by the nine-course tasting menu at Le 1947 restaurant, you might never want to return to real life.

-This relative newcomer is more than twice as large as its sister resort, Soneva Fushi, which means guests get more amenities to while away their hours in paradise.
+One of the best Maldives resorts is more than twice as large as its sister resort, Soneva Fushi, which means guests get more amenities to while away their hours in paradise.
 Take the 25 villas—all ultra-spacious sanctuaries, some with open-air bathrooms, overwater swings, and slides leading to the ocean from second-floor terraces.
 At the heart of it all is the clubhouse, where you can spend your days relaxing by the pool, bellying up to the juice bar, listening to live musicians, or taking a yoga class.
 JS Tip: Fans of the Soneva brand will be happy to note that its beloved Cinema Paradiso returns for nighttime screenings paired with popcorn under the stars.